IPVanish Expert Hands-On Review in 2025

 Using a VPN to access Netflix unlocks new content for you.
 For example, if you’re in the U.S. and you get on a Japan server, you can access Netflix Japan.
 It also works the other way around, which is helpful when you’re traveling and the show you’re binge watching isn’t available in your destination.

 Unfortunately, Netflix and other streaming sites don’t want users doing that, so they try their best to detect VPN activity.
-The good news is that IPVanish was able to avoid detection – at least on the servers I tested.
+The good news is that IPVanish was able to avoid detection – at least on the servers we tested.
 Some of the U.S., Japan, U.K., and India servers were specifically designed to access streaming services.
 IPVanish is still not quite as good as the best VPNs for Netflix, but it does the trick most of the time.

-I was more excited to see that IPVanish allows torrenting via uTorrent.
+We were more excited to see that IPVanish allows torrenting via uTorrent.
 Even though we don’t support illegal torrenting and piracy, there’s lots of great, non-copyrighted content available for download from torrent websites.

 IPVanish Encryption